 Step 3: Upload Supporting Documentation

 Though this part sounds cumbersome, it’s not.
-All of your documents can be uploaded entirely online.
+You can upload all of your documents entirely online.
 If you qualify, then ELFI will send you an interest rate offer.
 If you like what you see, you’ll move on to the fourth and final step.